shah-in-boots/genetics/README.md

 # genetics

 Sandbox for evaluation of genetic files.
 No guarantees on quality/bugs unless wrapped released as package later on.

+Has essentially two major folders:

+- *local* = A workspace intended for use on a local computer, with different paths to data and more of a sandbox approach
+- *cluster* = A workspace intended for HPC environments (e.g. SLURM) with different data paths and ability for parallelization

 ## Abbreviations